Promoting British Values

 Being part of Britain

 As a school, we value and celebrate the diverse heritages of everybody at Langmoor.
 Alongside this, we value and celebrate being part of Britain.
-In general terms, this means that we celebrate traditions, such as customs in the course of the year; for example, Remembrance during the autumn term, and what could be more British than a trip to a pantomime around Christmas time!
-We also value and celebrate national events, a recent example being
+In general terms, this means that we celebrate traditions and customs during the course of the year; for example, Remembrance during the autumn term.

-Further, children learn about being part of Britain from different specific perspectives.
+Children will learn about being part of Britain through our curriculum in various ways.
 Two specific examples of when we teach about being part of Britain are:

-Geographically: Our topic work at Langmoor ensures that children have a better understanding of what Britain is, learning more about:
+Geographically: Our Geography topic at Langmoor ensures that children have a better understanding of what Britain is, learning more about:

 - Its capital cities and counties, its rivers and mountains